-From the glitz and glamor of the infamous strip and the social labor movements that built it, to the remnants of atomic culture throughout and surrounding the city, Las Vegas played an integral role in developing the American West, and our aim is to preserve that history.
-Finding inspiration in our backyard allows us to actively engage our community connect our research to regional and national publics.
-Our faculty and students practice public history in many forms, including both physical and digital exhibits centering on the environment and material culture that surrounds us.
+From the glamor of the Strip and the labor that built it to the remnants of atomic culture throughout and surrounding the city, Las Vegas has played an integral role in the development of the American West.
+Our aim is to preserve that history.
+Finding inspiration in our backyard allows us to actively engage our community and to connect our research to regional and national publics.
+Our faculty and students practice public history in many forms, including both physical and digital exhibits that stem from the environment and material culture that surrounds us.

 The American Intermountain West